hank-ai/darknet/README.md

 * Modify your `.cfg` file with a text editor.
   * Make sure that `batch=64`.
   * Note the subdivisions.
 Depending on the network dimensions and the amount of memory available on your GPU, you may need to increase the subdivisions.
 The best value to use is `1` so start with that.
 See the [Darknet/YOLO FAQ](https://www.ccoderun.ca/programming/yolo_faq/#cuda_out_of_memory) if `1` doesn't work for you.
   * Note `max_batches=...`.
 A good value to use when starting out is 2000 x the number of classes.
 For this example, we have 4 animals, so 4 * 2000 = 8000.
-For this example, we'll use `max_batches=8000`.
+Meaning we'll use `max_batches=8000`.
   * Note `steps=...`.
 This should be set to 80% and 90% of `max_batches`.
 For this example we'd use `steps=6400,7200` since `max_batches` was set to 8000.
   * Note `width=...` and `height=...`.
 These are the network dimensions.
 The Darknet/YOLO FAQ explains [how to calculate the best size to use](https://www.ccoderun.ca/programming/darknet_faq/#optimal_network_size).
   * Search for all instances of the line `classes=...` and modify it with the number of classes in your `.names` file.
 For this example, we'd use `classes=4`.